Skip to content

 For readers choosing hardware: each generation section identifies the best-in-class card per VRAM tier — the card that delivers the most inference performance for that memory capacity.
 These are acquisition targets.
 If you are buying, this is what you should be aiming for.

-For LocoLLM and Colmena: the benchmark lab deliberately inverts this.
-Colmena runs the worst-in-class card per VRAM tier — the floor, not the ceiling.
+For LocoBench: the benchmark lab deliberately inverts this.
+LocoBench runs the worst-in-class card per VRAM tier — the floor, not the ceiling.
 This is a constraint-based research discipline.
 By benchmarking the slowest representative of each tier, results are honest baselines that readers with better hardware can only improve on.
 More importantly, it keeps the research focused on optimisation rather than hardware.
 If a technique only works on a top-tier card, it is not a useful technique for most people.
 If it works on the floor card, it works everywhere in that tier.

 The constraint is intentional.
 “Just buy a better card” is not a solution.
 The goal is to find out what is actually achievable within a given VRAM budget, using whatever card represents the worst realistic starting point.
 That discipline surfaces optimisations that comfortable hardware conceals.